dtaht/blog-cerowrt/content/post/real_results.md

 OK, enough navel gazing.
 What didn't we fix?
-Well, while we are showing that the AP can regulate the behavior on the down from the AP, the up from the clients can still be quite poor.
+Well, while we are showing that the AP can regulate the behavior on the down from the AP, and be fair to multiple clients, the up from the clients can still be quite poor.

 ## Unmodified drivers - from the client results